thousandlemons/pdf-server/README.md

 1. Select "Process book" in the "Action" dropdown menu
 1. Click "GO"

-This will take from a few seconds to 10+ minutes for most cases, depending on the structure and the length of the book.
+This will take from a few seconds to a few minutes for most cases, depending on the structure and the length of the book.
+It will take a lot longer to process a book if you enable the text cleaner.

 Most importantly, <mark>DO NOT close the browser tab or shut down the server while a book is being processed</mark>.
 Data integrity could NOT be preserved (in other words, the system WILL fail) if the process is interrupted in the middle.

-You can view the progress of the process in the terminal where you started the Django server.
+You can view the progress in the terminal where you started the Django server.

 ## <a name="api" style="color: #000;"></a> RESTful API